OpenIndiana/oi-docs/docs/dev/distribution-constructor.md

 Server     | /usr/share/distro_const/text_install/text_mode_x86.xml
 Minimal    | /usr/share/distro_const/text_install/text_mode_x86_minimal.xml

-Images with text installer and GUI live image differ by set of installed packages, preparation steps required to build the image and final post install steps made by installer to prepare system.
+Images with the text installer and the GUI live image differ by the sets of installed packages, preparation steps required to build the image and final post install steps made by installer to prepare a system.
-Installer behavior is controlled by distribution constructor manifest.
+The installer behavior is controlled by a distribution constructor manifest.

-If you want to add packages from your own publisher to the image, uncomment ``<post_install_repo_addl_authority>`` and ``<pkg_repo_addl_authority>`` sections and add your publisher there, for example:
+If you want to add packages from your own publisher to the image uncomment ``<post_install_repo_addl_authority>`` and ``<pkg_repo_addl_authority>`` sections and add your publisher there.
+For example:

 ```xml